Cystic Fibrosis Explained: Causes, Symptoms, Diagnosis, Treatment, Complications, and What’s New in Research and Care

-Cystic fibrosis (CF) is a genetic disorder that causes mucus to accumulate in glands like the pancreas and lungs and majorly results in pancreatic enzyme insufficiency and respiratory infections.
+Cystic fibrosis (CF) is a genetic disorder that causes thick, sticky mucus to build up in organs like the lungs and pancreas.
+This often leads to breathing problems and digestive enzyme deficiencies.
 It could also involve other organs like the liver, intestine, and kidneys.
-Lung involvement takes place in about 90% of patients that scale past the neonatal period.
+Lung involvement takes place in about 90% of patients who scale past the neonatal period.
+Thanks to better therapies and early detection, many individuals with CF now live into adulthood, with increasing survival rates and improved quality of life.

 Cystic Fibrosis